opengauss-mirror/docs/content/en/docs/Developerguide/communication-library-parameters.md

 >![](public_sys-resources/icon-notice.gif) **NOTICE:**
 >-   If the OS does not support  **TCP\_KEEPIDLE**, set this parameter to  **0**.
 >-   The parameter is ignored on an OS where connections are established using the Unix domain socket.
+>-   0 selects the system default.
+>-   This parameter is not shared between different sessions, which means that this parameter may have different values in different sessions.
+>-   When showing this parameter, it is the parameter value in the current session connection, not the value of the guc copy.

 **Value range:**  0 to 3600.
 The unit is s.